Communio-Templorum/bylaws/Articles-of-Incorporation.md

 1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, or upon petition of ten percent of the Ministerium.

-1. A majority of Directors must be present at any meeting to call a quorum.
+1. A majority of Directors, but no less than five, must be present at any meeting to call a quorum.

 1. The Board of Directors shall be tasked with keeping and maintaining the Bylaws of the Corporation.
 The Bylaws may be amended at any meeting of the Board of Directors by a